DeeJayLSP/pixel-ultima-font/FONTLOG.md

 Only major updates are logged.
 No bug fixes:

+10 July 2022 (Douglas Leão) version 2022.1
+- Many rounded glyphs have been reworked to improve readability;
+- Glyphs have been optimized by simplifying and removing overlaps.

 5 July 2022 (Douglas Leão) version 2022.0
 - Added more Cyrillic characters, now enabling the font use with Ukrainian